 Sexual activity with an infected person

-Syphilis is an STI.
+Syphilis is a sexually transmitted infection (STI).
 The infection is passed from person to person through contact with a syphilis sore (ulcer) - described below.
 So, depending where the ulcer is, the infection can be passed on during vaginal, back passage (anal), or oral sex.

 Note: syphilis is not spread by toilet seats, door knobs, bathtubs, shared clothing, etc. You need to have very intimate and direct contact with an infected person.